theklarakers/portfolio/README.md

 ## Download and Installation

+To begin using this template with `make`:
+- Run `make watch` and open `http://localhost:3000` and start developing with browserSync

 To begin using this template with `NPM`:
 * Clone the repo: `git clone https://github.com/theklarakers/portfolio.git`
 * Run `npm install` and `npm run watch` and open `http://localhost:3000`